NyaDanilusNya/DanilusVM/README.md

 `computer.getused() -> number` - returns the amount of used RAM

-`computer.pushevent(...) -> nil` - accepts any numbers and strings, creates an event and adds to the queue
+`computer.pushevent(...) -> nil` - accepts any numbers and strings, creates an event and adds to the queue (max nums of args is 8)

 `computer.pullevent(number timeout) -> ...` - retrieves information about an event by taking it from the event queue (returns all values as a string!) (timeout in ms)

-- `keydown -> "keydown", string` - returns the event name and the scancode.
+- `keydown -> "keydown", scancode` - returns the event name and the scancode.
 Triggered when a key is pressed on the keyboard

-- `keyup -> "keyup", string` - returns the event name and the scancode.
+- `keyup -> "keyup", scancode` - returns the event name and the scancode.
 Triggered when a key is released on the keyboard

-- (Yes, that's all for now :)
+- `mousemotion -> "mousemotion", x, y` - returns the name of the event and the x and y position of the mouse.
+Triggered when the mouse is moves

+- `mousedown -> "mousedown", button` - returns the event name and the button that pressed (1,2,3 for LMB, MMB, RMB).
+Triggered when the mouse is pressed

+- `keyup -> "keyup", scancode` - returns the event name and the button that released (1,2,3 for LMB, MMB, RMB).
+Triggered when the mouse is released

 ---